pagand/MLAAS/EDA/readme.md

-Version 1.2

-Here is the EDA/MLAAS for the data analysis using streamlit.
+Here is the code for the EDA/MLAAS Toolkit

-Instructions:

 ### Setting ups the environment
 ```